 Returning to his hometown after twenty years, Joey finds himself an outsider.
 He stumbles through the services, doing every thing to stay sober.
 All the while, the dead blonde haunts him.
 Things come to a pitch when he learns of his father’s will.
 Joey is to receive everything while his absent brother receives nothing.
 It’s a sizable amount, yet Joey is horrified.
 He stumbles out of the office, gets in his car, and vows never to return.

 On the way out of town, he finds himself at a literal crossroad.
 One road goes to the airport.
 Another road goes into the darkness.
 It’s a road that should not exist.
-It was dug up twenty years ago, and yet it exists all the same. .
-As he stares at the strange sight, a strange car passes him, and turn into the road.
+It was dug up twenty years ago, and yet it exists all the same.
+As he stares at the strange sight, a strange car passes him, and turns into the road.
 It stops in the middle, beckoning him to follow.

 Joey takes the road not taken and drives into the past to face the questions so long forgotten.
 To face the truth he has spent his whole life running from.

-Is it Good?
+Is it good?

 I absolutely love this book.
-I first listened to it in 1999 when I was droove across the United States in hopes of starting a career in the movie industry.
+I first listened to it in 1999 when I was drove across the United States in hopes of starting a career in the movie industry.
 Thirty years later, I still feel it’s lasting impact.
 It’s truly a testament to the power of storytelling.

 It’s also features a great setup.
 Joey discovers his life is tied to a strange murderer.
 This murderer picks off the residents of this small town one by one.
 It’s a great thriller weaving between the supernatural and second chances.